ASHMITHAVEMULA/G-3-RCC-BUILDING-ETABS/README.md

 # G+3 RCC Building Design using ETABS

+ETABS Modeling, Analysis and RCC Design of G+3 Residential Building as per IS 456:2000

 ## 📌 Project Overview
 This project involves modelling, analysis and design of a G+3 reinforced concrete building using ETABS software.